datasciencecampus/somalia_census_support_public_application/README.md

 ipython kernel install --name "venv-somalia-gcp" --user
 ```

 After some possible delay, the kernel should appear in the list of kernels available in the top right corner of your notebooks.
+NOTE: use this kernel to run all notebooks except the ```download_data_from_ingress.py``` which should be run on the base python kernel.

 ### A note on Notebooks and Jupytext
 Notebooks in this project are stored as `.py` files with a hookup via Jupytext, to ensure proper version control.
 The notebooks are distinguishable from modular python scripts via the following comments at their beginning: